 So let’s say you have a difficult time with Regulations.
 You decide that you are going to knock that one out first.
 You study your hardest for several months and take it for the first time.
 Unfortunately, you get the dreaded 74 and you have to take it again.
 This time you get serious and double down on the studying effort.
 You study twice as hard and you pass it with a score of 80.

 Now fast-forward 17 months.
-You are getting ready to take your last section.
+You are getting ready to take your last section of the CPA exam.
 You think it’s going to be easy, so you barely study for it and you fail.
 Now there is no time to retake it and your REG credit gets dropped.
 Now you have to retake your most difficult section.
 Does that make sense?
 Wouldn’t you rather retake your easiest section?

-First CPA Exam Part Should Be Your Most Confident Subject
+Your First Section of the CPA Exam Should Be Your Most Confident Subject

 Your first exam section should be the subject that you feel the most confident with.
 This is different for everyone.
 For instance, if the last two classes you took in college were business law and corporate taxation, REG would be a pretty obvious first choice.
 The material is still fresh in your mind and it shouldn’t take too much effort to study.
 You’d basically be reviewing everything you just learned during the last semester.